veganpalsusto/palsusto-web-hugo-source/content/home/welcome.md

 The first Vegan Mexican Home Bakery in the UK!

 Our mission is to share Mexican baked goods with the UK, that is also **vegan-friendly**!
+Vegan conchas are our speciality.

 My Mexican husband misses all things Mexican & there isn’t a place selling vegan pan dulce like **conchas** or festive bakes like **Pan de Muerto** & **Rosca de Reyes**!